elexive-com/elexive-calc/resources/ModuleExplorer.md

 The Module Explorer includes several interactive elements to enhance user engagement:

 - **Saved Modules**: Users can bookmark modules of interest for quick reference later
-- **Smart Filtering**: Context-aware filters that update based on selected view
+- **Smart Filtering**: Context-aware filters that update based on selected criteria
 - **Export to PDF**: Generate shareable PDFs of module details for stakeholder alignment
 - **Visual State Indicators**: Clear visual feedback for active selections and filters
 - **Responsive Animations**: Subtle motion design that guides attention and improves usability